SleeplessChallenger/Miyamoto_Musashi_adages/README.md

   1) run python3 meme.py in command line
   2) result can be found in output folder
   3) there a couple of customizations:
-  *shortcuts: -a for --author, -b for --body and -p fof --path
+  _shortcuts: -a for --author, -b for --body and -p fof --path_

+**A little bit about inheritance stuff**

+IngestorInterface is a superclass to CSVDecode, PDFDecode, DOCXDecode, TXTDecode.
+IngestorInterface is an abstractclass which is realized by Ingestor class in MainIngestor